dram1964/cloudarchitect/docs/azure/networking.md

 7. Create the VPN Connection

-    Uses the Local Network Gateway, Virtual Network Gateway and a Shared Key (PSK)
+    Uses the Local Network Gateway, Virtual Network Gateway and a Pre-Shared Key (PSK).
+The Shared Key value must match the value used when configuring the on-prem VPN Device in Step 6.

 A VPN Gateway consists of two or more VMs deployed to a dedicated Gateway Subnet in the VNet.
 VPN Gateways support Availability Zones.
 When connecting to a single